aldonline/reactivity/README.md

 Using a global object to allow producers talk to consumers up on the stack is common when invalidating database caches for example.

-Lately it has popped up in several places.
+Lately it has popped up in several frameworks ( like Meteor.js ).
 However, the pattern is usually tightly coupled with the host program/framework.
-Reactivity.io decouples it.
+Reactivity.io decouples it and allows us to create interoperable reactive libraries.